be0vlk/owlculus/README.md

 This page allows you to upload and download evidence to the case folder.
 A default, organized virtual folder structure is created along with the case.

 ### Plugins
 This page allows you to conveniently run certain OSINT tools right from the app.
-I have completely re-written this functionality compared to the old version of this app which means that, for now, it is limited in scope.
-However, it is designed to be extensible and I will be adding many more plugins soon!

 #### Correlation Plugin
 This plugin will scan for correlations between entities in cases.
-It will also automatically create output in the given case's evidence folder where you can download the results.

 ![Imgur](https://i.imgur.com/cKtoJya.png)